forter/security-101-for-saas-startups/readme.md

 ### Use SSL where possible

 Use SSL anywhere possible.
-In your website, your api, your back office servers, and if it’s not too difficult even between internal services.
+In your website, your API, your back office servers, and if it’s not too difficult even between internal services.

 For easier automation look at AWS ACM, or Let’s Encrypt ACME.